mukkelmaus/Flox/docs/authentication.md

-# OneTask API Authentication
+# Floxari API Authentication

-This document explains the authentication process for the OneTask API.
+This document explains the authentication process for the Floxari API.

 ## Overview

-OneTask uses JWT (JSON Web Tokens) for authentication.
+Floxari uses JWT (JSON Web Tokens) for authentication.
 The authentication flow is as follows:

 1. The client sends user credentials to the `/login/access-token` endpoint.
 2. The server validates the credentials and returns an access token.